ehorodyski/bus-schedule/UPDATE_GUIDE.md

       rxjs                               6.4.0 -> 6.5.2           ng update rxjs

 4.Update angular-2-local-storage
+5.Go through each file and update
+6. Create Material Angular module

 Angular provides an [update guide](https://update.angular.io/#4.0:8.0) that has been followed to update BusSchedule from Angular 4 to Angular 8.
 Below are a list of steps that were taken to update the application.